-The gods, though irritated, agreed, and the eagle flew down and began to eat the lion’s share of the ox, the choicest portions of meat.
+The Gods, though irritated, agreed, and the eagle flew down and began to eat the lion’s share of the ox, the choicest portions of meat.

 Loki became enraged as he saw that the eagle would deprive them of their feast.
 He took up a sturdy branch and lunged at the eagle.
 The eagle snatched the branch in his talons and, with a bewildered Loki still clinging to the other end, flew up high into the sky.
-The terrified God begged the eagle to release him, but the eagle – who was the giant Thjazi in disguise – refused to do so until Loki swore an oath to bring him Idun and her fruits.
+Terrified, Loki begged the eagle to release him, but the eagle – who was the giant Thjazi in disguise – refused to do so until Loki swore an oath to bring him Idun and her fruits.

 In Idun’s absence, the Gods began to feel the effects of old age creeping up on them.
 Their skin became wrinkled, their hair greyed and their vigor waned.
 Assembling together, they asked one another about the circumstances under which Idun was last seen, with heavy suspicion falling over Loki.
 It was not long before the Gods found out that Idun and Loki left Asgard together and only the trickster returned.

 Maddened by the dire prospects of living immortality with old age, the Gods captured Loki, threatening him with torture and death so he would confess.
 Loki soon admitted his deed, which was committed under an oath.
-Breaking oaths was regarded in the viking age as one of the most terrible of crimes, so the Gods did not immediately punish Loki.
+Breaking oaths was regarded in the Viking age as one of the most terrible of crimes, so the Gods did not immediately punish Loki.
 Instead, the Allfather and the other Gods demanded that Loki made amends, by rescuing back Idun and her magical fruits.
 With little choice, Loki immediately agreed, tough he would need help to reach the giants domain.

 Freya lent him her magical cloak of made of falcon feathers, which allowed Loki to become a falcon so he could infiltrate the giant fortress of Thrymheim.
 Flying to Jotunheim, the homeland of the giants, Loki quickly found the fortress on a high mountain.